 - All staff were appropriately qualified.
-The provider had an induction programme for all newly appointed staff. - Relevant professionals were registered with the General Medical Council (GMC and were up to date with revalidation - The provider understood the learning needs of staff and provided protected time and training to meet them.
+The provider had an induction programme for all newly appointed staff. - Relevant medical professionals were registered with the General Medical Council (GMC) or General Dental Council (GDC). - The provider understood the learning needs of staff and provided protected time and training to meet them.
 Up to date records of skills, qualifications and training were maintained.
 Staff were encouraged and given opportunities to develop.